AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/merging-two-stages-in-the-revenue-modeler.md

 # Merging Two Stages in the Revenue Modeler {#merging-two-stages-in-the-revenue-modeler}

 After you've approved the model, you cannot delete stages when editing a draft.
-Instead, you can merge that stage with another.&nbsp;
+Instead, you can merge that stage with another.

 1. Click **Marketo Home** and select **Analytics**.